Round-Lobed Hepatica – Anemone americana

 Description

-Appearance: Gentiana andrewsii is a herbaceous perennial known for its closed, bottle-shaped, blue to purple flowers.
+Appearance: Aralia nudicaulis is a woodland herbaceous perennial known for its compound leaves and small, globular clusters of flowers.

-Leaves: The leaves are opposite, lance-shaped, and typically dark green.
+Leaves: The leaves are compound and divided into three leaflets.

-Distribution: Bottle gentian is native to North America.
+Distribution: Wild sarsaparilla is native to eastern and central North America.

 Occurrence